S41L0R/Botw-Modding-Rails/README.md

 ## Installation
 -------------

 Just download the release from the releases tab on the github or build from source.
-Once you're done, **make sure to add an empty folder called "backup" in the program directory or the program will crash**.
+Once you're done, **make sure to add an empty folder called "backup" in the program directory or the program will crash**. **Also, make a txt file called "DefaultPath.txt".
+Put a path in it, so the program knows where to start when opening a folder**.

 ### Building from source
 --------------------